-Strongly discourage development, including dwellings on Crown allotments.
+Strongly discourage inappropriate development, including dwellings on Crown allotments.

-Provide for residential development in the Farming Zone within or adjacent to Remote Settlements and Rural Districts subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility.
+Provide for residential development in the Farming Zone within or within reasonable proximity to rural settlements subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility.

 Provide for residential development in the Farming Zone where previous subdivision of land was intended to facilitate the development of a dwelling subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility.